 More data is not always better – but it’s seldom worse.
 The more data you have, the more options you have for getting those insights.

 A great way to get more data available is by digitizing your B2B sales.
 Using a B2B eCommerce platform like Turis to handle your sales process, all customer and sales data is stored automatically.
 An eCommerce platform will also give you access to data that you would not be able to obtain if you are handling your B2B sales manually, using paper, email, and phone.
-Examples of such data is the customer behavioral data.
+An example of such data is customer behavioural data.

 Examples of B2B data analytics

 The options for different B2B and wholesale-related analytics are almost endless and will, in most cases, depend on your industry and specific company.
 In this section, however, we’ve listed a few general examples of data analytics that will be relevant to the majority of B2B and wholesale companies.

 Combining customer and sales data, you will be able to segment your customers based on their characteristics, purchases, and behavior.
 This way, you can identify customers in the segment that are likely to be interested in products they are not already ordering from you.

 You can use your customer engagement and behavioral data to learn what tools are best to activate your customers.
 Look at earlier activation attempts and combine them with historic sales data.
 This way you can see what works and what doesn’t.